 Magnetic resonance imaging (MRI) is an imaging technology useful for detecting inflammation in tissue cartilage and bone as well as bone erosions.
 Bone erosions can show up on an MRI up to a median of 2 years before they are visible on X-ray.

 Ultrasound is an imaging technology useful for detecting inflammation and bone erosions.
 Like MRI, erosions may show up on ultrasound before they are visible on X-ray.

-Vectra DA is validated for use in adults diagnosed with RA.
+Vectra is validated for use in adults diagnosed with RA.
 Test results are intended to aid in the assessment of disease activity in RA patients when used in conjunction with standard clinical assessment.
 This test is not intended or validated to diagnose RA.